jmm/hapi-require-https-conn-repro/README.md

 Repro for `hapi-require-https` erroring when there are multiple connections.
+See [bendrucker/hapi-require-https#17](https://github.com/bendrucker/hapi-require-https/issues/17).

 # Instructions: